Stacy Keach: Theatre

 Keach played the title role in MacBird!, an Off-Broadway anti-war satire by Barbara Garson staged at the Village Gate in 1966.
 In 1967, he was cast, again Off-Broadway, in George Tabori's The Niggerlovers with Morgan Freeman in his acting debut.
 To this day, Freeman credits Keach with teaching him the most about acting.
 In 1967, Keach also starred in We Bombed in New Haven, a play by Joseph Heller that premiered in New Haven at the Yale Repertory Theatre and later was produced on Broadway.
 Keach first appeared on Broadway in 1969 as Buffalo Bill in Indians by Arthur Kopit.
 Early in his career, he was credited as Stacy Keach Jr. to distinguish himself from his father.
 He played the lead actor in The Nude Paper Sermon, an avant-garde musical theatre piece for media presentation, commissioned by Nonesuch Records by composer Eric Salzman.

+During the late 1960s and early 1970s, Keach established himself as a leading American classical stage actor.
+His work with the New York Shakespeare Festival at Central Park's Delacorte Theater included Falstaff in both parts of Henry IV (1968) and the title role in Peer Gynt (1969).
+He returned in 1972 to play Hamlet in Gerald Freedman's production.
+Reviewing the performance in The New York Times, Clive Barnes called it “one of the great Hamlets of our time” and described Keach as “the finest American classic actor since John Barrymore.”

-Keach has won numerous awards, including Obie Awards, Drama Desk Awards and Vernon Rice Awards.
+Keach has won numerous awards, including Drama Desk Awards and Vernon Rice Awards.
 In the early 1980s, he starred in the title role of the national touring company of the musical Barnum, composed by Cy Coleman.
 In 1991 and 1996 he won Helen Hayes Awards for Outstanding Actor for his work in Richard III and Macbeth with the Shakespeare Theatre Company.
 In 1998, he was one of the three characters in a London West End production of 'Art' with David Dukes and George Wendt.